isorna/dzc/special-rules.md

 **AA weapons are the only weapons able to target Aircraft.** AA weapons may target other units as normal.

 AA weapons are denoted with a number after them.
-This number modifies the target s Evasion Countermeasures by the amount listed.
+This number modifies the target's Evasion Countermeasures by the amount listed.

 _For example a weapon with AA -2 targeting an enemy unit with E+3 would reduce it to E+1._